Tepnost/store-map/README.md

 # Store Map

 ## About
-Are you looking for something in the store but can't find it?
+Aree you looking for something in the store but can't find it?
 This is the app you need!

 ### Main concept
 1. Search for items in the store that you're in